-^{} Shares of this Share Class may only be subscribed by investors in Germany.
+Shares of this Share Class may only be subscribed by investors in Germany.

+Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.
 Accessible to Carmignac Group and following legal entities as authorised by the Management Company on a discretionary basis: (i) Institutional investors investing on a proprietary basis.
 With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2 (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements.

+Shares in EUR are issued at the ir nitial price of EUR 100; in USD are issued at the initial price of USD 100.
 Net Asset Value (NAV) Valuation Day Calculated daily in EUR, and USD on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
 Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
 The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
 The list of these days is available upon request at the Transfer Agent.